Doxense/foundationdb-dotnet-client/README.md

 }
 ```

+Here is a description of each steps:
+- We first inject an instance of the `IFdbDatabaseProvider` via the constructor.
+- Inside the `OnGet(...)` action, we can call any of the `ReadAsync`, `ReadWriteAsync` or `WriteAsync` methods on this instance, to start a transaction retry-loop.
+- Inside the retry-loop, you'll receive either an `IFdbReadOnlyTransaction` (read-only) or an `IFdbTransaction` (read-write).
+- We use this transaction to read the value of the `("Books", <id>)` key from the database.
+  - Please DO NOT mutate any global state from within the transaction handler!
+The handler could be called MULTIPLE TIMES if there are any conflicts or retryable errors!
+  - Try to perform any pre-processing or post-processing OUTSIDE of the retry-loop.
+Remember, the transaction instance is only valid for 5 seconds!
+- After the retry loop, inspect the result:
+  - If the key was not found in the database, `GetAsync(...)` will have returned `Slice.Nil`, in which case `IsNull` will be `true`.
+  - Otherwise, `GetAsync(...)` will have returned a `Slice` containing the bytes of the value, which are expected to be a JSON document.
+- We de-serialize the JSON document into a `Book` record, that we can then pass to the Razor Template to be rendered into an HTML page.

 ## Using the Directory Layer

-In real-world usage, it is __strongly encouraged__ to the __Directory Layer__ to generate shorter prefixes for the keys, instead of the very long `("Tenant", "ACME", "MySuperApp", "v1", "Documents", "Books", "BOOK_123")`.
+In real-world usage, it is __strongly encouraged__ to use the __Directory Layer__ to organize your data into <b>subspaces</b>, that can help you split the database into independent "chunks", called **Subspaces**.

-This layer emulates a tree of "Directories", and maintains a mapping of paths to short integer prefixes.
-Each directory can be seen as the equivalent of a folder in a disk volume, where the file system would allocate a cluster or inode number: applications will think using paths and folder names, while the file system will use integers to point to location on the disk.
+The Directory Layer emulates a tree of "Subspace Directories", and maintains a mapping from paths to short integer prefixes.
+Each directory can be seen as the equivalent of a "folder" in a traditional disk volume, where the file system would allocate a cluster or i-node number: applications will think using paths and folder names, while the file system will use integers to point to location on the disk.

+For example, if the path `/Tenant/ACME/MySuperApp/v1/Documents/Books` is given the prefix `42`, then the keys in this subspace will be shortened to `(42, "BOOK_123")` instead of the very long `("Tenant", "ACME", "MySuperApp", "v1", "Documents", "Books", "BOOK_123")`, allowing for a reduction of almost 50 bytes per key.

 In your AppHost:
 ```csharp